almibe/ligature-specification/lig.md

 ### Statements

 Statements written in Lig are full Ligature Statements.
-So they contain an Entity, an Attribute, a Value, and a Context.
+So they contain an Entity, an Attribute, and a Value.
-Contexts are just Entities that represent a Statement.
-Note that Contexts must be unique for a given dataset.

 ## Syntax